iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h3 name='adaboost'>ADABOOST( Adaptive Boosting)</h3>

 - AdaBoost iteratively trains a sequence of weak decision trees.
-- Gives more weight to the data points that are misclassified in each iteration.
+- Gives more `weight` to the data points that are misclassified in each iteration.
 - AdaBoost can significantly enhance the accuracy of models, especially when dealing with complex datasets.
-- AdaBoost is effective in handling class imbalance.
-- Doesn't require extensive hyperparameter tuning.
+- AdaBoost is effective in handling class imbalance and doesn't require extensive hyperparameter tuning.
-- AdaBoost implicitly performs feature selection by assigning more importance/weights to relevant features.
+- AdaBoost implicitly performs feature selection by assigning more `importance/weights` to relevant features.
 - Primarily used for classification tasks.
 Not well suited for regression tasks.

 <h3 name='gbm'>GBM ( Gradient Boosting Method)</h3>